Azure-Samples/storage-blobs-dotnet-webapp/README.md

 author: perrysk-msft
 ---

-# .NET Photo Gallery Web Application Example with Azure Blob Storage
+# .NET Photo Gallery Web Application Sample with Azure Blob Storage

-This example application creates a web photo gallery that allows you to host and view images through a web frontend.
+This sample application creates a web photo gallery that allows you to host and view images through a .NET web frontend.
 The code sample also includes functionality for deleting images.
+At the end, you have the option of deploying the application to Azure.

 ![Azure Blob Storage Photo Gallery Web Application Sample .NET](./images/photo-gallery.png)